Photographs: Sample from Aerulean Software & Issued U.S. Patents. 2001-2014

 Apical view of a few Rhododendron species.

-Floral details - included in the software to enable a sort for color and form.
-Besides, they are truly diverse and captivating.
+Floral details - are included in the software to enable a sort for color and form.

 Apical view of a small variety of shrubs.